danschultz/stitch/README.md

 Stitch is a Dart package that uses transformers to generate CSS sprite sheets.

 ## Configuration
-Add Stitch to your `pubspec.yaml`.
+Add Stitch as a dependency and transformer to your `pubspec.yaml`.

 ```
 name: my_app